antilax-3/docker-smartexporter/README.md

 ## Configuration

 The smartexporter.json is copied to the /config volume when first run.
-It has an optional parameters and one required.
+It has two parameters, one optional and one required.

 The optional parameter is:
  - scrapeInterval (default 10 seconds)

 The required parameter *reportedAttributes* is an array of objects.
 The objects define the SMART attributes that will be parsed and reported.
 The [default file](https://github.com/AntilaX-3/docker-smartexporter/blob/master/root/app/src/config/default.json) has examples.

  **Only one of either attributeID or attributeName is required.**